adriantich/DnoisE/README.md

 when entropy is computed from the data, *-x* is not mandatory as the program will compute three independent entropy values associated with nucleotide positions of the current dataset (i.e., it is not relevant whether the first nucleotide is a first, second, or third codon position).

+__*Get only entropy values (-g)*__

+To obtain entropy values from a DataSet without running the denoising algorithm run DnoisE with the -g parameter.
+This is specially useful when running DnoisE within MOTU using the entropy values from the whole DataSet (see below).

 __*MINIMUM ABUNDANCE FILTERING (-r)*__